Munţii Vlădeasa (Romanian)

 It is volcanic rocks - andesite, rhyolite and dacite - that predominate in the Vlădeasa massif.
 Jurassic limestone can be found in isolated places towards the fringe of the mountains, Pietrele Albe/Fehér-kövek (White Cliffs) being a case in point.

 The table below lists the highest as well as some other conspicuous summits.

 Road and train access to the Vlădeasa Mountains is possible from the NW/NE – details are tabulated below.

 |Access routes||Trailhead at||Marks||Destinations|

-Situated at 1430 m, the Vlădeasa hut is the only one offering accommodation in the mountain zone.
-But you may pitch your tent almost everywhere, although the main ridge of the Vlădeasa Mountains forms the boundary of the Apuseni Nature Park, in which there are some nature reserves, such as Pietrele Albe, Buteasa, Cârligatele.
+Situated at 1430 m, the Vlădeasa hut is the only one offering accommodation in the mountains.
+But you may pitch your tent almost everywhere, although the main ridge of the Vlădeasa Mountains forms the boundary of the Apuseni Nature Park, in which there are some nature reserves, such as Pietrele Albe, Buteasa and Cârligatele.